nathan-barry/nathan.rs/content/notes/os/parallel-distributed.md

 - The World Wide Web.
 - Supercomputers, Clusters, and Massively Parallel Machines.

-A tangible example would be **Frontera**, which is a TACC Supercomputer, or a cluster composed of 64 dual-processor PCs all connected by a 100Mb/Sec Ethernet switch.

 Beyond traditional distributed systems, we have **Grid computing** and **Cloud computing**.

 - **Grid computing**: This involves computations spread across multiple locations and can involve heterogeneous architectures.
 An instance of this would be XSEDE.